Please see below.

-The mission of California Human Development is: Creating paths and opportunities for people to rise above barriers in their pursuit of a better life.
-The CHD service area is throughout Northern California in 31 Counties for the following divisions: Training & Jobs, Affordable Housing, Disability Services, Immigration & Drug - Free living.
-In the San Joaquin County area and through funding from the Dept of Labor, La Cooperativa Campesina de California, the State of CA, and County of San Joaquin, CHD provides assistance with occupational training, job placement, referrals to community services, services to youth, and Immigration and Citizenship services.
+California Human Development's (CHD) mission is to create paths and opportunities for people to pursue a better life.
+CHD serves thirty one counties in Northern California and offers training and jobs, affordable housing, disability and immigration services, and drug prevention.
+In San Joaquin County, CHD receives funding from the Department of Labor, La Cooperativa Campesina de California, the State of California and San Joaquin County agencies to provide assistance with occupational training.
+Also offered is job placement, referrals to community services, services to youth, and Immigration and Citizenship services.

 At the CHD Lodi WorkNet Center, individuals receive an on demand video orientation explaining WorkNet services in English.
 Spanish orientation is conducted by CHD staff every Tuesday at 8:30 a.m.
-Free use of Internet and telephones for job search, eligibility determination for employment and training programs, and one-to-one career/employment guidance for those having difficulty with finding a job or training is available.
+Clients have access to the internet and phone for job search.
+Determination for employment and training programs is available as well as one-on-one career/employment guidance for those having difficulty finding a job.

 CHD, at its Anthony Soto Employment Training Center (ASET) provides occupational training and job placement for careers in Welding and Truck Driving.
 The courses are approved by the Bureau of Private Post Secondary Education and are included in EDD's Eligible Training Provider List (ETPL).